The geometry and dynamics of subglacial channels underneath Alpine temperate glaciers

 PhD candidate Pascal Egli

 Sediment exported from partially glacierized alpine catchments has diverse impacts on the downstream reaches of mountain streams.
 It fills water storage dams and hydropower intakes (Gabbud et al., 2016), leading to diminished energy production.
 It may affect the morphology and ecology of mountain streams and river valleys (Gabbud & Lane, 2016).
 It may contribute to natural hazards such as debris flows and landslides (Chiarle et al., 2007; Deline et al., 2004).
+Further, the presence of subglacial channels close to the snout of Alpine glaciers and their disintegration due to upward melting and collapse of the ice surface may be contributing to accelerated glacier retreat (Stocker-Waldhuber et al., 2017).

 Figure 1: (a) A highly turbid stream overflowing the water intake ‘Otemma’ despite previous sedimentation. (b) UAV-based DEM and Orthoimage of the glacier margin of ‘Glacier d’Otemma’.